Death

 epoch in human history.

-Will we repeat the mistakes made 100 years ago?
+Will we repeat mistakes made almost 100 years ago?

 Can we stop creating the atmospheric conditions